kvasdopil/ui-gen/README.md

   - Arrows scale with zoom and maintain consistent curvature
   - Arrow tip positioned at destination screen boundary
   - Uses SVG with viewBox for proper scaling
+  - **Color Coding**: Arrows connected to selected screen use dark gray (#6b7280), all other arrows use lighter gray (#d1d5db)
+  - Each arrow instance has a unique marker ID to avoid SVG marker conflicts
 - **PromptPanel.tsx**: History panel component displaying conversation and modification interface
   - Displays all conversation points (prompts) as clickable cards (or shows empty state with just "Modify" button for screens with no prompts)
   - Highlights the currently selected prompt with blue border and background